Applicants are required to provide proof

 review by the Admissions Committee.

-The program will be delivered using the
+The program will be delivered using the following methodologies:

-following methodologies: Lectures, discussions, syndicate work, Videos,
+Lectures, discussions, syndicate work, Videos, case studies and

 Explore our Full Portfolio of Training Courses